seanstark/azure-tools/defender-for-cloud/workflow-automation/Enable-NSG-OnSubnet/readme.md

 ## Requirements

 - Resource Group **Contributor** rights to deploy the ARM Template
 - The Logic App uses a system-assigned Managed Identity.
-You will need to assign the **Network Contributor** to applicable subscriptions to create and assocaite network security groups.
+You will need to assign the **Network Contributor** and **Reader** role to applicable subscriptions to create and assocaite network security groups.

 ## Expected Impact
 There is no expected impact that will occur on exisitng resources when the network security group is created and associated with an existing subnets.
 The nsg created will only have the [default network security group rules](https://learn.microsoft.com/azure/virtual-network/network-security-groups-overview#default-security-rules).